Contact Directory

 Managing contacts, relationships, tags, and intake workflows for your team.

 The contact directory is where your team keeps track of people your hotline interacts with — callers, community members, partner organizations, or anyone else relevant to your work.
+All contact information is encrypted before it is stored.

 Creating a contact